talentran/Mod-3-PROJECT---What-you-wanna-eat/README.md

 Here are the steps to get the app up and running on your local machine:

 1. Clone the repository from GitHub: `git clone https://github.com/talentran/Mod-3-PROJECT---What-you-wanna-eat`
-2. Navigate to the project directory: `cd your-repository`
+2. Navigate to the project directory: `cd frontend/ && npm run build && cd ..`
 3. Install the dependencies: `npm install`
 4. Start the application: `npm start`
 5. Open your web browser and visit `http://localhost:3000`.